An AI platform for evidence-backed software decisions.

 The features the buyer marked as essential are weighted heavily.
 Features that are missing penalise the score.
 Nice-to-have features add a small bonus.

 How well the product's category and use-case tags match what the buyer is looking for.
-A CRM built for enterprise sales won't score well for a small e-commerce team.
+A CRM built for enterprise sales will not score well for a small e-commerce team.

-Specific claims about the product -- like pricing tiers, integrations, or compliance certifications -- are verified against source documentation.
+Specific claims about the product (pricing tiers, integrations, compliance certifications) are verified against source documentation.
 Each one carries a confidence rating.

-The buyer's description of what they're trying to do is matched against how the product describes itself.
+The buyer's description of what they are trying to do is matched against how the product describes itself.
 Catches alignment that structured fields sometimes miss.

 Products with complete, up-to-date information score higher than those with gaps.
 Partial data is flagged so buyers know where to dig deeper.

 Users can build a buying profile through conversation, compare two or more products side by side, or dive deep into a single product's strengths and gaps.
-The assistant knows when it doesn't have enough information and says so.
+The assistant knows when it does not have enough information and says so.

 The platform continuously researches products in the background.
 It reads vendor documentation to extract specific features and pricing, then cross-references review sites to understand how real users experience the product.